Computations by fly-automata beyond monadic second-order logic: Application to graphs

-\subsubsection{Regularity of a graph}
+\subsection{Regularity of a graph}

-The regularity of an undirected graph is not MS expressible: to prove that, we observe that the complete bipartite graph $K_{n,m}$ is regular if and only if $n=m$ and we apply the arguments of Proposition 5.13 of \cite{CouEng} for proving this claim.
+The regularity of an undirected graph is not MS expressible because the complete bipartite graph $K_{n,m}$ is regular if and only if $n=m$ and we can apply the arguments of Proposition 5.13 of \cite{CouEng} for proving this claim.

-That a graph is not regular can be expressed by a FA constructed from the formula $\exists X,Y.(P(X,Y)\wedge Sgl(X)\wedge Sgl(Y))$ \ where $P(X,Y)\ $\ is the property $\ e(X,X^{c})\neq e(Y,Y^{c}).$ By the previous construction, Propositions 15, 16 and Corollary 34, this property is P-FA decidable, and we can apply Proposition 11(1) to get a P-FA\ for checking that a graph is not regular, hence a P-FA\ that checks regularity.
+That a graph is not regular can be expressed by the formula $\exists X,Y.(P(X,Y)\wedge Sgl(X)\wedge Sgl(Y))$ where $P(X,Y)\ $\ is the property $\ e(X,X^{c})\neq e(Y,Y^{c}).$ By the construction of (4.2.2) and Propositions 15 and 16 it$\ $is P-FA decidable.\ We can apply Proposition 11(1) to get a P-FA\ for checking that a graph is not regular, hence also a P-FA\ that checks regularity.
 However, we can construct directly a simpler P-FA without using an intermediate nondeterministic automaton.